OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 ## Overview

 Fabric is an HTML and CSS toolkit that works like a skin to help your experiences look and feel like Office and Office 365.
-To demonstrate how to use Fabric, let’s build a simple ToDo application.
+To demonstrate how to use Fabric, let's build a simple ToDo application.
 For this tutorial, we will focus mainly on using Fabric components to get our app looking solid as quickly as possible.

 ## Components Overview

 Components are snippets of HTML and CSS that can be used in any application as a skin for common UI elements like Textfields, Toggle Switches, Lists, and People Pickers.
-Fabric’s components exist in Microsoft products today and are used by millions of customers.
+Fabric's components exist in Microsoft products today and are used by millions of customers.
 Components can be manipulated fairly easily, and in this tutorial, we will be tweaking a few of them.

 Now, let's get started building our application!